-Sukkot, Shemini Atzeret, and Simchat Torah are actually extensions of the High Holy Days, which is why we symbolically start erecting the Sukkah as soon as Yom Kippur ends.
+Sukkot, Shemini Atzeret, and Simchat Torah are extensions of the High

+Holy Days, which is why we symbolically start erecting the Sukkah as soon as Yom Kippur ends.
 The Full Moon of Tishri, a full heart, and a full harvest of joy in covenant and community - these are the themes of Sukkot.
-The Jewish lunar calendar provides many parallels between the moon's cycles and our spiritual growth:

-- On the first day of Tishri, the Baby Moon of Rosh Hashanah gives us a spiritual rebirth. - As the moon grows on the 10th of Tishri, Yom Kippur guides us like adolescents to admit our failings and mistakes before our community and a loving God. - On the 15th of Tishri, Sukkot's Full Harvest moon is like a mature adult who reaps the fruits of repentance, forgiveness and pastoral simplicity. - Finally, the season concludes on Simchat Torah with a symbolic marriage, as we dance with the Torah, our living covenant with God and our fellow Jews.
+The Jewish lunar calendar provides many parallels between the moon's cycles and our spiritual growth.
+On the first day of Tishri, the Baby Moon of Rosh Hashanah gave us a new lease on life - a spiritual rebirth.
+As the moon swelled on the 10th of Tishri, Yom Kippur guided us like young adolescents to admit our failings and mistakes before a loving God.
+On the 15th, Sukkot's Full Harvest moon is like a mature adult who can reap the fruits of repentance, forgiveness and pastoral simplicity with community.
+Finally, the season concludes on Simchat Torah with a symbolic marriage, as we dance with the Torah, our living covenant with God and other Jews.
 And so the cycle begins anew.
-Let us deeply examine the major themes of Sukkot.